BlinkRez/blinkrez/doc/dns-design.rst

 ~~~~~~~~~~

 Each of the following properties have a getter, but no setter.
 The values are
-determined when the blinkrez_connector is created, or as its state changes while
+determined when the bz_connector is created, or as its state changes while
 processing lookups:

-* context (``blinkrez_ctx``) - The owning context.
+* context (``bz_ctx``) - The owning context.
 * running (``bool``) - Flag to indicate this connector has at least one
   outstanding operation in progress.

 Operations
 ~~~~~~~~~~

-The blinkrez_connector provides the following functions:
+The bz_connector provides the following functions:

 * connect() - Initiates a connection attempt.
 * cancel() - Terminates an outstanding connect (if any).